AshieCO/tablegem/README.md

 # **Tablegem** :gem:
 ---
-#### An application for Game Masters to create, view, manage, and roll on tables
+#### An application for Game Masters to create, view, manage, and roll on tables.
 ---
 #### Goals:
 - Make tables